Student Behavior Policy

 1) Each student needs an email address that he or she can access regularly.

 2) All correspondence about the courses will take place through the course webpage and forums on the STAA Student Zone.
-There is a "mailbox" for students to use to contact their advisor during the school year.
+During the school year, students can use a "mailbox" to contact the course advisor.
 Parents will be included in all correspondence through the mailbox.
-(See the Live Classes page of the STAA Student Zone.)
+This mailbox is available on the "Live Class" page on the STAA Student Zone and linked to at the top of every course page on the site.

-4) Parents are not included in replies to emails that students initiate through email so any email message sent through the regular email system will be copy-and-pasted into the Live Classes messaging system on the STAA Student Zone so it is viewable by the student, the student's parents, and the advisor.
+4) Parents are not included in replies to emails that students initiate by email, so any email message sent through the regular email system will be copy-and-pasted into the Live Classes messaging system on the STAA Student Zone so it is viewable by the student, the student's parents, and the advisor.
 Regular emails are not replied to as quickly as messages sent through the Live Classes messaging system; it is best to just use the messaging system from the start.

 5) Your student's email address will not be shared with anyone beyond your high school/course advisor.
 St. Thomas Aquinas Academy never shares (and definitely never sells) contact information with any other institution or entity without express written permission from the child's parent.